Brewing Methods

 Toddy Cold Brew System

 The cold brewing process works with any type of coffee or roast level, but we often find ourselves gravitating to either bright African coffees or the earthier, chocolatey Guatemalans.
-The concentrate is also a great choice for cocktails and culinary applications where you want a surplus of flavor without a lot of extra liquid volume.
+The concentrate is also a great choice for cocktails and culinary applications where you want a surplus of flavor without extra liquid volume.

 We recommend using Natural Process Ethiopian Yirgacheffe coffee for this method.